LonelyWolfLee/lw-lecture-asgmt/README.md

-# lw-lecture-asgmt-for-c
+# Purpose of this server project

-Server to distribute assignment to students
+This server is a server for distributing assignments to students who take my lectures in the second semester of 2019 at Dongguk University.